Best Cities for Young ProfessionalsOctober 31, 2019

 One of the most sought-after metro residential areas, Portland is known for those who like to embrace their “weird” side (the city has been described as “stuck in the 90s”).
 You’ll find some major companies like Intel Corp., Nike, and more here, so you may encounter some pretty cool employment opportunities.
 The unemployment rate is a low 3.8%, so a job in Portland is definitely worth looking into.
 Experiencing a city like Portland could be great for a young professional looking for something different.

 US News picked Colorado Springs as the top city for young professionals, primarily due to the ease of living there.
 With high desirability outside of the Rockies and low costs of living, this city has grown over the past few years.
 However, its growth has been slow in comparison to other parts of the country, so housing costs are more than a quarter below the median annual income.
 You’ll have the potential to earn a salary around the national average, but save a little bit on your housing costs, all while enjoying the beauty Colorado Springs has to offer.
-In other words, it will be easy to get by and get on your feet in this exciting town, making it great for young professionals gaining a foothold in their career.
+In other words, it will be easy to get by and get on your feet in this exciting town, making it great for young professionals gaining a foothold in their careers.

 Places We Like

 With 23.1% of the population between 25-34, Seattle is clearly a hub for young professionals.
-Now the home of Amazon, Seattle is quickly becoming a tech-hub with plenty of opportunity.
+Now the home of Amazon, Seattle is quickly becoming a tech-hub with plenty of opportunities.
 With a low unemployment rate of 2.4% and a high-end median income of over $86,000, the largest city in the Pacific Northwest attracts young people from all over the country.

-While it’s usually known for it’s two major universities near the metro area (Duke and UNC Chapel Hill), Raleigh, North Carolina ranked 13th in best places to live in 2018 due to it’s affordability, strong median income and low unemployment rate of 3.6%, not to mention the exciting southern culture.
+While it’s usually known for it’s two major universities near the metro area (Duke and UNC-Chapel Hill), Raleigh, North Carolina ranked 13th in best places to live in 2018 due to its affordability, strong median income and low unemployment rate of 3.6%, not to mention the exciting southern culture.
 Plenty of recent grads from the major universities and around the country make their homes here, with plenty of jobs in education and research.

 Moving out and starting life in a new place is so thrilling, but deciding where you want to go can be tough.
 This list just touches the surface of some of the best places the United States has to live.
 If you want to see the full ranking or read more about the places on this list, check out US News’s original article here.